patooworld/vsixvhax/Auto-Indentation.md

 	}
 	```

+---

-You can also use [auto-formatting](https://github.com/vshaxe/vshaxe/wiki/Formatting) to automatically adjust the indentation of the entire file.
+By the way, you can also use [auto-formatting](https://github.com/vshaxe/vshaxe/wiki/Formatting) to automatically adjust the indentation of the entire file.